carminadietrich/MasterThesis/README.md

 The data set was compliled by Klüver (2009).

 The labeled data set was compiled by Lee, Pincombe & Welsh (2005) and can be accessed here: https://webfiles.uci.edu/mdlee/LeePincombeWelsh.zip

+The GloVe files can be accessed here: https://nlp.stanford.edu/projects/glove